David Turnbull (footballer): Celtic

 Turnbull joined Celtic on 27 August 2020, on a four-year deal.
 The fee of around £3 million was a club record for Motherwell.

 After three substitute appearances during September, he made his first start for the club on 4 October against St Johnstone.
 While there was initially few opportunities in the early part of the season, on 10 December 2020 Turnbull started in a UEFA Europa League home fixture against Ligue 1 side Lille OSC.
-He scored his first goal for Celtic and made an assist for Christopher Jullien in a 3–2 win against the French champions, which was the final group stage match for Celtic that season.
-His subsequent form in the Scottish Premiership would see him awarded with the SPFL Player of the Month for December.
-Turnbull would go on to finish the 2020-21 season with ten goals and win the PFA Scotland Young Player of the Year award, proving to be a shining light for Celtic in an otherwise disappointing campaign where they lost the Premiership title and failed to win a trophy.
+He scored his first goal for Celtic and made an assist for Christopher Jullien in a 3–2 win against the French champion in the last group stage match that season.
+His subsequent form in the Scottish Premiership saw him named the SPFL Player of the Month for December.
+Turnbull finished the 2020–21 season with ten goals and won the PFA Scotland Young Player of the Year award, proving to be a positive for Celtic in an otherwise disappointing campaign where they lost the Premiership title and failed to win a trophy.

-Under new Celtic manager Ange Postecoglou, Turnbull played regularly in the first half of the 2021-22 season.
-On 12 August 2021, he scored a double in a 3–0 (agg 7–2) UEFA Europa League play-off win against Czech First League side FK Jablonec.
-Later that month, he would also score a hat-trick in a 6–0 victory against St Mirren in the Scottish Premiership.
-Turnbull featured as a starter in the 2021–22 Scottish League Cup final but was forced off with a hamstring injury after only playing 27 minutes.
-However, Celtic would defeat Hibernian 2–1 and Turnbull collected his League Cup winner's medal.
+Under new Celtic manager Ange Postecoglou, Turnbull played regularly in the first half of the 2021–22 season.
+On 12 August 2021, he scored twice in a 3–0 (agg 7–2) UEFA Europa League play-off win against Czech First League side FK Jablonec.
+Later that month, he scored a hat-trick in a 6–0 victory against St Mirren in the league.
+Turnbull featured as a starter in the 2021–22 Scottish League Cup final but was forced off with a hamstring injury after 27 minutes; Celtic defeated Hibernian 2–1 and he collected a winner's medal.

-On 3 September 2022, Turnbull scored in a 4–0 win against Rangers - taking advantage of an error from Jon McLaughlin.
+On 3 September 2022, Turnbull scored in a 4–0 win against Rangers, taking advantage of an error from Jon McLaughlin.
+He was an unused substitute in that season's Scottish League Cup final and came off the bench in the 2023 Scottish Cup final.

+Cardiff City

+Having never fully established himself in the Celtic starting lineup and with his contract due to expire in four months, on 1 February 2024 Turnbull signed for EFL Championship club Cardiff City on a permanent deal (the fee was undisclosed but reported at around £2 million) running to 2027.

+Turnbull scored his first goal for the Bluebirds in a 3-1 defeat to Blackburn Rovers on 9 November 2024.